The LeTs-Care Partners

 PROJECT TEAM

-Bernhard Weicht, Associate Professor.
+Bernhard Weicht, Associate Professor

 Bernhard Weicht is Associate Professor in the Department of Sociology at the UIBK.
 He has studied (Social) Economics in Vienna and Social Policy in Nottingham/UK.
 He holds a PhD from the University of Nottingham where he researched the social and moral construction of care for elderly people.
 He received his Habilitation at UIBK in 2018 with work entitled “A Caring Sociology for Ageing Societies“.
 He was chair of the ESA RN “Ageing in Europe” and is currently co-speaker of ESPANet Austria.

-Waldenburger Lisa, Researcher.
+Waldenburger Lisa, Researcher

 Lisa Waldenburger has a background in sociology and human geography, and has conducted research on topics such as the ‘Intimisation of the Public’ and ‘Digital Stress in Everyday Media Life’.
 She completed her doctorate on ‘Resonance and Alienation on Facebook’ under the supervision of Prof Dr Hartmut Rosa.
 Her areas of expertise include digital culture/media sociology, social theory/critical realism, current social theories, and qualitative methods.